Estate Planning Checklist

 - When writing a will, you must 1st state your testamentary intent, such as "This is my will."
 You may also want to state that any prior wills or codicils are revoked.

 - Itemize your personal property and designate your beneficiaries for each item and name contingent beneficiaries in case your beneficiaries predecease you, or disclaim the gift.

 - For money and other intangible assets, you should specify a portion to each beneficiary, such as "to each of my children, in equal portions."
-This will cover children born after your will is executed, for instance.
+This will cover children born or adopted after your will is executed, for instance.